plinss/bindtool/README.md

 Two TLSA records will be generated for each available key type, one using a SHA256 digest and one using a SHA512 digest.
-When using the `spki` selector, the tool will additionally look for a backup key file using the file name of the `cert_file` + `_backup` (before the file extension, e.g. `example.com_backup.key`).
+When using the `spki` selector, the tool will additionally look for backup and previous key files.
-If a backup key is found, additional TLSA records will be generated for the backup key.
+If a backup or previous key is found, additional TLSA records will be generated for those keys.

 Example: